Mercedes-Benz LP-series (cubic)

-Mercedes-Benz LP "cubic" cabin trucks were a series of cab-over-engine trucks first shown in 1963.
+The Mercedes-Benz LP "cubic" cabin trucks were a series of cab-over-engine trucks first shown in 1963.
 They are most commonly referred to as the "Kubische Kabine" in German, referring to the squared-off appearance of the cabin.
 "LP" was also used on the cab-over versions of the preceding range of Mercedes-Benz trucks.
 The heavy- and medium-duty models had been discontinued by 1975 as the Mercedes-Benz NG range took over, while the lighter portion of the range was only replaced in 1984, by the new LK (Leichte Klasse, "light class").
 Mercedes-Benz LP trucks also served as basis for Tata Motors cowl trucks.

 History

 The new LP range first appeared in 1963, along with a new naming system for Mercedes-Benz trucks as well as a new engine generation.
 Common for all variants were strong mechanics but an unfortunate reputation for rusting quickly.
-Some of the early trucks equipped with the new engines also suffered problems, but these were soon rectified.
+Some of the early trucks equipped with the new engines also suffered mechanical problems, but these were soon rectified.
 The cabin was designed to maximize interior space, with a low engine hump, and with large windows all around.

 The naming of the trucks followed Mercedes-Benz' new naming strategy: the leading one or two digits signified the gross vehicle weight rating, with the last two digits representing the maximum power in tens of horsepowers (rounded to suit and with a leading zero if necessary).
 Thus, an LP608 has a total max weight of 6 t and an engine producing 80 PS, while the LP 1632 is a 16 t truck with about 320 PS.
 The LP range proved a strong seller, with an increase of German sales for Mercedes-Benz in the heavy truck segment of 153 per cent between 1965 and 1973.